wso2/docs-is/en/docs/apis/counting-users-and-roles-using-management-console-and-admin-services.md

 ## Count via management console

-Follow the steps below to count users via the Managemet Console:
+Follow the steps below to count users via the Management Console:

 1. On the **Main** menu of the Management Console, click **Identity > Users and Roles > List**.
 2. To count users: